aws-samples/ml-edge-getting-started/README.md

-## ML@Edge with SageMaker - Getting Started Kit
+## ML@Edge with SageMaker - Getting Started Examples

-This repository contains examples of different models, showing they can be built on [Amazon Sagemaker](https://docs.aws.amazon.com/sagemaker/latest/dg/whatis.html) and deployed using [Sagemaker Edge Manager](https://docs.aws.amazon.com/sagemaker/latest/dg/edge.html).
+This repository contains examples of different models, showing how they can be built using SageMaker and prepared for deployment at the edge.

+In this repository, we will use [Amazon Sagemaker](https://docs.aws.amazon.com/sagemaker/latest/dg/whatis.html) to train the models, [Sagemker-Neo](https://docs.aws.amazon.com/sagemaker/latest/dg/neo.html) to compile them [Sagemaker Edge Manager](https://docs.aws.amazon.com/sagemaker/latest/dg/edge.html) to packaged them.
+Once the package is created, it can be deployed at the edge devices(for example: Jetson Xavier Jetpack 4.4.1)

 Let us understand the structure of the repository:
 - [models](models) folder contains one sub-folder per model/framework type.
 These subfolders contain a jupyter notebook which does the following: